gokulnair2001/AlignKit/README.md

 # Getting Started

-Streamlining layout constraints has never been easier thanks to AlignKit.
-This powerful framework allows you to manage your constraints with a clean and intuitive API, while delivering un-compromised performance that matches Apple's native NSLayoutConstraints.
+Streamlining layout constraints has never been easier.
+AlignKit allows you to manage your constraints with a clean and intuitive API, while delivering un-compromised performance that matches Apple's native NSLayoutConstraints((Check perfomance details))[].

 ## Usage